ogiekako/chromiumide/chromiumide/README.md

 # Chromium(OS) Development in Visual Studio Code

-This VSCode IDE extension is designed to make Chromium/ChromiumOS development easier and faster by anchoring core tools in one place, and making them discoverable and easy to use.
+This VSCode extension is designed to make Chromium/ChromiumOS development easier and faster by anchoring core tools in one place, and making them discoverable and easy to use.

 ## User Scope

 This is intended for Googlers only.

-## Project Status

-Beta testing stage.

 ## Features